 The title of the webpage users have visited will only be captured on computers running Linewize Connect for Chrome or Chromebook.

 Denotes the type of activity done by the user:

 |I. Export Report||Download a PDF or text file (Comma Separated Values) of the current User Journey report after you have filtered and sorted it.|

 School leadership and wellness staff can work with IT support to identify which features can be enabled.
 School policies and the users' devices may limit the types of data you can gather.
 If you need additional assistance, contact Linewize Support.

 Sorting to See the Patterns

 The User Journey Report page displays the most recent activities first.
-You can sort any of the columns by clicking on the column title.
-You can reverse the sort by clicking the column title again.
+You can sort any of the columns by selecting the column title.
+You can reverse the sort by selecting the column title again.
 Sort by a column to identify patterns you want to monitor.

-Your data will be in the order you see it on the screen when you click Export.
+Your data will be in the order you see on the screen when you select Export.